Marriott Rewards Premier Credit Card Review

 If you haven't previously had a Marriott Rewards you can currently earn some attractive perks for signing up, and after charging $1,000 in purchases on your new Marriott Rewards Premier Credit Card in your first three months after opening the account you can get 50,000 bonus reward points.
 There is an introductory annual fee of $0 the first year, then $85.

-The card offers some pretty quick ways to earn points, including earning five points for every $1 spent at any of more than 3,600 Marriott properties and earning two points for every $1 spent on airline tickets directly purchased with the airline (no third-party vendors, such as Expedia) or at eligible restaurants and car rental companies.
+The card offers some pretty quick ways to earn points, including earning five points for every $1 spent at any of the participating 3,800 Marriott properties and earning two points for every $1 spent on airline tickets directly purchased with the airline (no third-party vendors, such as Expedia) or at eligible restaurants and car rental companies.
 All other purchases earn one point for each dollar spent.
 The card also has no foreign transaction fee.

 A standard reward night will cost you anywhere from 7,500 to 40,000 reward points, depending on the category of the property.
 (There are eight categories of properties.)
 A Category 1 hotel example would be the Fairfield Inn Sacramento Cal Expo, while the JW Marriott Chicago is a Category 7 property.